-Halloween is almost upon us, so it’s time for spooky fun.
+Halloween is upon us, and it’s time for spooky fun.
 In search of a festive activity that will challenge your brain?
-While we’re all spending more time at home, it’s the perfect time to give your mind a workout with some brainteasers.
+While we wait for the big candy-and-costumes day to arrive, we might as well give our minds a workout with some brainteasers.

-Artist Gergely Dudás-Dudolf posts visual puzzles on his website and social media channels to share them with all, and he has several fun fall- and Halloween-themed puzzles you can try.
+Artist Gergely Dudás-Dudolf posts visual puzzles on his website and social media channels, and he has several fun fall- and Halloween-themed puzzles you can try.
 He also posts the solutions, so you’ll never walk away frustrated.

 It's almost Halloween!

 One of these Jack-o'-lanterns DOESN'T HAVE A NOSE!
 Can You find it?

 For better resolution and the SOLUTION, go to https://t.co/v4XO9eSzyy #halloween #Halloween2020 pic.twitter.com/umoZQdi8av